BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 ##### Austria (2012/07 - 2013/02)
 ** OpenResearch **

-During this time at OpenResearch I worked on a HTML5 e-reader implementation and Android application for Austrias biggest new paper (HEUTE).
+During this time at OpenResearch I worked on a HTML5 e-reader implementation and Android application for Austria's biggest new paper (HEUTE).

 **Project Link** [HEUTE Android](projects#anchor5), [HEUTE e-reader](projects#anchor4)<br />
 **Technologies Used**